guettli/programming-guidelines/README.md

 code, but entering data with copy+paste from the Excel sheet ...
 No I don't like this.
 Results will be better if you like what you do :-)

-For detail lovers: No, it was not feasible to write a script which imported the excel sheet to the database.
+For detail lovers: No, it was not feasible to write a script that imported the excel sheet to the database.
 The excel sheet was not well structured.

 *give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime*

 ### Better error messages